Arminsbss/Data-structure/README.md

 ### 3. Determinant of Matrix

-The third project involves calculating the determinant of a matrix using three different methods: cofactor expansion, LU decomposition, and Gaussian elimination.
+The third project involves calculating the determinant of a matrix using three different methods: rezaeifar, laplacian, and Gaussian elimination.
 Students need to implement these methods and compare their efficiency and accuracy.

 ## How to Use